ooats/Uber/README.md

 # Uber

-Developed clone with react native, using redux and Tailwind CSS.
+Uber clone with react native, using redux and Tailwind CSS.